hayd/s/juliadocs/content.md

 As a user you can still have docstrings, but you need to use `Lexicon.jl`.

-As a package writer there's no need to require Lexicon, just use Compat (if you want to use the doc"""...""" syntax; latex).
+As a package writer there's no need to require Docile/Lexicon (unless you want to use the doc"""...""" syntax e.g. for latex).

-(TODO Compat.jl PR).

 ---